Raymond112514/cs180/_posts/2024-12-04-Final Project.md

 ## Bells and Whistle

 For the Bell and Whistle, we in addition rendered the depth map.
 Instead of compositing per-point colors in volume rendering, we composite per-point depths to the pixel depth.
 The result, however, seems a but blurry at the bottom.
-One reason could be that the model is not trained enough.
+One reason could be that the model is not trained enough or undersampling during training.

 <div style="display: flex; justify-content: center;">
    <img src="{{ site.baseurl }}/assets/final_project/depth.gif" alt="Image 1" style="width: 50%; height: auto;">